How to spot skin cancer and prevent it

 - Melanoma.
 This is one of the deadliest forms of skin cancer.
 It develops when pigment-producing cells mutate and continue to divide uncontrollably.
 Melanoma can occur anywhere on the skin, and signs include the spread of pigment from the border of a spot into the surrounding skin and changes in the surface of a mole, such as scaliness, oozing, and bleeding.

-Of the three main types of skin cancer, melanoma is by far the most aggressive and found in areas most exposed to the sun.
+Of the three main types of skin cancer, melanoma is by far the most aggressive and found in areas of the body most exposed to the sun.

 To catch skin cancer early and help prevent it from spreading, you should check your moles once a month and schedule a skin cancer check with a dermatologist once a year.
 Look for these signs when examining your moles: